skip to main content

 Student Community Service

-Professional student pharmacists at the Rangel School of Pharmacy have had an impact on thousands of lives.
+Professional student pharmacists at the Rangel College of Pharmacy have had an impact on thousands of lives.
 The school has eight active student organizations that reach out to our community when they provide blood glucose and blood pressure screenings at health fairs, lead diabetes and smoking cessation education programs, clean up parks, help children with homework at the Boys and Girls Club, and are engaged in many community action projects in Kingsville and the greater South Texas region.
 This past year, our students participated in a total of 85 health-related events in Kingsville and the surrounding communities and a total of 17,564 community members attended these events.

 Public Health Committee

-School of Pharmacy students helped found and create a new public health committee aimed at developing new relationships and learning about the constructs that facilitate the social and physical environment in which pharmacy students are developing patient care skills.
+College of Pharmacy students helped found and create a new public health committee aimed at developing new relationships and learning about the constructs that facilitate the social and physical environment in which pharmacy students are developing patient care skills.
 After students assisted in recovery and restoration events in the aftermath of Hurricane Harvey in 2017, a group decided to continue its momentum in the public health arena, leading to the official formation of the first committee.

 Pharmacy Public Health Symposium

-School of Pharmacy students, faculty and guests gathered for the first Pharmacy Public Health Symposium on March 2.
+College of Pharmacy students, faculty and guests gathered for the first Pharmacy Public Health Symposium on March 2.
 Presenters shared their research on topics ranging from vaccination rates in dairy workers, Texas colonias outreach programs, rural health, disaster preparedness and the pharmacist role in these and other types of public health initiatives.
 The Pharmacy Public Health Committee hopes to follow up on these initiatives and more in the next academic year with the help of our pharmacy students and colleagues.
 Speakers included Jose Gutierrez (TAMU Colonias Program), Anabel Rodriguez (UT Health Science Center Public Health) and Dr. Michael Miller and Dr. Bree Watzak of the Rangel School of Pharmacy.

 The REACH Project Health Fair

-The REACH Project Health Fair – a partnership between the School of Pharmacy Classes of 2020, 2021 and 2022, and the REACH Project – took place March 1 in College Station.
+The REACH Project Health Fair – a partnership between the College of Pharmacy Classes of 2020, 2021 and 2022, and the REACH Project – took place March 1 in College Station.
 The event kicked off The REACH Project’s first round of High Impact Service Opportunities offered to Texas A&M Students and in the benefit of the Aggie family.
 This event enabled student volunteers from all levels to apply their skills in a way that provided interdisciplinary field-based application, as well as a philanthropic impact within our Aggie community.

 Project SHINE, Free Health Screenings